We will be happy to answer your questions

 • Will the MIP be struck off the register when I have not been in business for some time?

-No, the legislation does not provide for such consequences.
+No, the regulations do not provide for such consequences.

 However, it should be borne in mind that even the non-performance (de facto) of any activities as an MIP (e.g. the provision of a money transfer service) does not exempt the MIP from reporting obligations.